 3. Keep Company Culture Consistent

 When employees are uncertain and weary, it is not good to change the company’s culture.
 Sure, working remotely changes interactions but be cognizant of keeping the basic company principles steadfast.
 The what, how, and whys your company excels at being the best in your field does not change due to a pandemic.
 If anything, it should make your intentions and company passion more clear.
 Encourage a #WFH culture along the same vein of your workplace experiences.
 Create an employee contest or encourage charity work.
 These little bits of normalcy help minimize the feelings of anxiety or isolation while working remotely.

 4. Adjust Policies

 With schools closing for the foreseeable future, working families are quickly overwhelmed.
 Without warning, working parents are now expected to be the teacher, lunch lady, and activity director for their children.
 This alone is a full-time job.
-It’s essential to be understanding and flexible in these coming weeks as all are navigating their way through unexpected changes.
-Until alternative solutions are found or schools open back up, allow for a less rigid work schedule.
+It’s essential to be understanding and flexible in these coming weeks as all are navigating through unexpected changes.
+Until alternative solutions are found, or schools open back up, allow for a less rigid work schedule.
 Your employees are champions for your business – trust them to complete their assigned duties on time, even if it’s outside the standard 9 to 5 window.
 This is no time to micro-manage or keep track of every minute of an employee’s day.
 Do your best to encourage and promote your employee’s positive track record of work performance and watch as productivity remains steadfast.

 5. Be Professional